Nitrolaunch/nitrolaunch/docs/plugins/development/hooks.md

 ### `modify_instance_config`

 Called on every instance to possibly modify its config.
-The output config will be merged with the instance's current config in the same way as profiles are.
+The output config will be merged with the instance's current config in the same way as templates are.
 Note that the input is not sequential: All plugins will be given the same config before modification, instead of applying one after the other, and the results will all be merged together.

 - Argument: